Book of Mormon Genealogy Chart – Vertical format

 Want to Print the Book of Mormon Genealogy Chart?

 Some have asked about how to print a copy of the Book of Mormon Genealogy Chart.
 The vertical chart is so large (approximately 2 feet wide by 4 feet tall, actual final size is 24 inches by 49 inches) that if you print it off on a sheet of 8.5 X 11 inch paper, the text is far too small to read.

 Before you print a copy at a copy shop, please be aware the chart is so tall (about 2 feet wide and 4 feet tall) that it is hard to conveniently read on the wall.

-Our current “tall” version can be printed by “copy shops”.
+This “vertical” version can be printed by “copy shops”.
 For example, you can download the pdf file to a USB drive or CD and carry it to a copy shop to be printed.
 Here in Stillwater Oklahoma, we use Federal Express / Kinkos.
 Our local Kinkos prints it for something less than $10 including tax in black and white.
 Ask your local copy shop for a price.
 Just be sure to ask for Black and White.
 If they print it in color, it will be very expensive.
 You can tape the Book of Mormon Genealogy Chart to a piece of cardboard and lean it up against something to view, or just fold it up like a road map.
 If you are really interested in tacking it to a wall, or framing it, we suggest you consider the “horizontal” version.
 It is easier to read at eye level.

 How the Book of Mormon Genealogy Chart Was Created